qvantel/orcd-frontend/README.md

 Note: If you're running Grafana in a docker container, you'll need to restart the container in order for the plugin to show up.

+## Data source setup
+In order for your plugin to retrieve data, you'll need to setup a data source.
+We're currently only supporting Graphite as a data source.
+Other data sources may work, but we can't guarantee it.

+To setup a data source, make sure you're logged into an account with administration access, click the Grafana icon and navigate to the **Data Sources** option.

+Click the button that's labeled **Add data source** and you will be redirected to a new page where you can add your data source.

+Fill in your credentials and press the Save & Test button.
+Grafana will check that the credentials are correct and that the data source can be found.
+As mentioned previously, we recommend that you use a Graphite data source.

 ## Dashboard setup
+When a datasource is setup and the panels are installed you have to create dashboards for using the panels.
+This can be done manually or by importing json-files.
+We have provided json-files in our repository that contain our preferred dashboards.
+These dashboards contain the specific queries and templates needed for all features of our panels.
+We recommend using these dashboards and then modifying them however you like.

+### Automatic setup
+To import our dashboards navigate to the dashboards menu next to the main Grafana menu in the top left corner.
+Press **import** at the bottom of the menu and a new window will appear.
+Next, press the **Upload .json File** button.
+You will find our dashboards in our repository at **Qvantel/QvantelFrontend/config/dashboards**.

+The dashboards that we have are one for the GeoMap panel, one for the Heatmap panel and a Home panel for easely navigating to either of these.
+Note that the GeoMap panel and Heatmap panel must be imported and named according to our json-files to function properly.

+### Manual setup
-Now that you have installed the plugin, you'll need to setup a dashboard in order to actually display the plugin.
+To display the plugin you have to setup a dashboard.
 To do this, you will need to open up Grafana in your web browser and login to an account with administration access.
 When you're logged in, you can see a Grafana icon in the top left corner, click the icon and a dropdown will appear.
-Here you can see several options, but the one we want is the **Dashboards** option, a submenu will appear, here you'll want to navigate to **New**.
+Here you can see several options, but the one we want is the **Dashboards** option.
+A submenu will appear and here you'll want to navigate to **New**.

 You will now see a list of plugins in a horizontal list, locate the plugin you installed and drag and drop it into the panel that says **Empty Space**.

 You should now see the plugin displayed inside the panel you dropped the plugin into.
 You will now need to add a data source in order to retrieve data for the plugin.

-## Data source setup
-In order for your plugin to retrieve data, you'll need to setup a data source.
-As mentioned above, we're currently only supporting Graphite as a data source.
-Other data sources may work, but we can't guarantee it.

-To setup a data source, make sure you're logged into an account with administration access and once again click the Grafana icon, but this time, navigate to the **Data Sources** option.

-You can see a button that's labeled **Add data source**, click that button and you'll be redirected to a new page where you can add your data source.

-Fill in your credentials and press the Save & Test button.
-This will make sure that the credentials you input are correct and that the data source can be found.
-As mentioned previously, we recommend that you use a Graphite data source.

-When you data source is setup, navigate to the dashboard that contains the plugin that you want to connect the data source to.
-Again, make sure you're logged into an account with administration access.
-We'll now need to access the **Metrics** for the dashboard.
-Click the titel of the dashboard and menu will appear, click the **Edit** option and a new section below the dashboard will appear.
-You will see a set of tabs (the amount may vary depending on your plugin), but the tab we're currently interested in is the **Metrics** tab.
-Here, you'll be able to setup the query for your data source, this query will be specific to the plugin you're using.
+If your data source is setup, you'll want to access the **Metrics** for the dashboard.
+Click the titel of the panel and menu will appear, click the **Edit** option and a new section below the dashboard will appear.
+You will now see a set of tabs.
+The amount may vary depending on your plugin, but the tab we're currently interested in is the **Metrics** tab.
+Here, you'll be able to setup the query for your data source.
+This query will be specific to the plugin you're using.

 To setup the Graphite query for the plugin, please see the documentation for the respective plugin: [GeoMap documentation](geomap_panel#metrics) and [Heatmap documentation](heatmap_panel#metrics)

 ## Grafana themes
-Grafana also supports different themes, the standard is the dark theme.
+Grafana also supports different themes.
+The default is the dark theme.
 If you'd rather want a lighter theme you can change it.

 To achieve this, press the Grafan icon to the top left corner, hover your profile and navigate to **Preferences**.
 Here you can see several sections, but in the **Preferences** section, there is an option called **UI Theme**.
 Select the theme you prefer and press the **Update** button.
-The plugin should respond to which theme that is being used by changing it's default color scheme.
+The plugins should respond to which theme is being used and change their default color scheme.

 ## Annotations
 Annotations are used to display events on the timelines for the heat and worldmap.